• Skip to primary navigation

 A yarn is a single strand of twisted textile fiber.
 Yarns can be divided into many types in many ways.
 But there are some common ways to classify yarn.
 Here we are going to talk about different yarn types and classifications, and how to choose the right yarn from these sections.

-Types of Yarn
+Various Types of Textile Yarn

-Simple Yarns
+1. Simple Yarns

 Simple yarns can be divided into three categories according to the number of the twist.
-These are, Single Yarn, Ply Yarn and Cord Yarns.
+These are Single Yarn, Ply Yarn, and Cord Yarns.

+a.
 Single Yarn

 In single yarn, a few of the little fabrics are held together with little to no twist.
 The twists are also in the same direction.
 Sometimes single yarn has just one single thick synthetic filament with no twist.
 They are called monofilaments.